pmmp/BedrockData/README.md

 # BedrockData
-Blobs of JSON data generated from Minecraft: Bedrock Edition used by PocketMine-MP
+Blobs of data generated from Minecraft: Bedrock Edition used by PocketMine-MP

 ### `required_block_states.json`
 This file contains data defining all the needed block states in MCPE's StartGamePacket.
 The format is as follows: